paulkn/esar/src/pages/blog/2020-08-03-as-revival-increases-so-abortion-will-end.md

 ---
 ![](https://esthersarise.org/img/76790712-0a77-4721-b229-b927170595b1.jpg)

-I almost shook out of my bed after a dream I had because  the presence of God came over me in the most intense way that I had not felt before.
+I almost shook out of my bed after a dream I had years ago because the presence of God came over me in the most intense way that I had not felt before.

 We were in a stadium gathering and I was hearing this word in my heart while walking from the crowd and suddenly I was standing on stage. \
 \